artur-ciocanu/launch.en/help/extension-reference/web/core-extension/overview-launch-server-side.md

 ### Custom Code

 Specify any custom code that must exist as a condition of the event.
 Use the built-in code editor to enter the custom code.
-Adobe Experience Platform event forwarding supports ES6.
+Event forwarding in Adobe Experience Platform supports ES6.

 1. Select **[!UICONTROL Open Editor]**.
 1. Type the custom code.